adamhajari/spyre/README.md

 app.launch(port=9093)

 ```
-There's a few things to point out here.
-Let's start by looking at templateVars:
+There's a few things to point out here:

 1. This app uses a dropdown input type.
 It still has a label and variable_name (that's common to all input types), but you now also need to enumerate all of the options for the dropdown menu.
 For each of the options, "label" is displayed in the menu and "value" is value of that input variable when that option is selected.
 2. The tabs variable is a list of tab names.
 These names are used as labels for the tabs as well as html ids so they can't contain any spaces.
-3. Theres a "table" output type that requires all of the same parameters as the plot output type.
+3. There's a "table" output type that requires all of the same attribute types as the plot output type.
-4. Additionally, we need to specify a "tabs" parameter for each output.
+4. Additionally, we need to specify a "tabs" attribute for each output.
 This should match the name of one of the items listed in the tabs list.
-5. The control variable has control_type, label, and control_id properties.
-Each output has an optional control_id used to reference a control.
+5. The control variable has control_type, label, and control_id attributes.
+Each output has an optional control_id attribute which can be used to reference a control.
 When a control action is taken (such as clicking a button), every output that references that control will be updated.

 We're also overriding getData, a method which should fetch or generate the data that will go into the table.
 Just like getPlot, it takes a params argument which is a dictionary containing all of our input variables. getData should return a pandas DataFrame.